 Squash bugs (Anasa tristis) are an emerging problem in Wisconsin.
-In recent years, these insects have become more prevalent, causing damage to vine crops in commercial fields and home gardens alike.
-Squash bugs will feed on all vine crops, but prefer pumpkins and squash, followed by gourds and melons.
+In recent years, these insects have become more prevalent, causing damage to vine crops in home gardens and commercial fields alike.
+Squash bugs feed on all vine crops, but pumpkins and squash are their preferred hosts, followed by gourds and melons.

-For more information on squash bugs: See UW-Extension Bulletin A3422, or contact your county Extension agent.
+For more information on squash bugs: See Extension Bulletin A3422 (Commercial Vegetable Production in Wisconsin) or contact your county Extension agent.

 © 2020 the Board of Regents of the University of Wisconsin System doing business as University of Wisconsin-Madison Division of Extension.